eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 - **Complexity:** Typically, a separate issuer must be provided for each authentic or trusted third-party data source, as each issuer is required to implement a distinct business process tailored to the respective data source.

-### 4.3.2 Attestation Provider and Age Verification App Instance interactions
+### 4.3.2 Attestation Provider and Age Verification App Instance interface
+This interface is used by the AVI to communicate with the AP in order to receive a Proof of Age attestation.

 #### Protocol Implementation

-- OpenID4VCI Compliance: AP and AVI communicate through an interface that  implements the OpenID for Verifiable Credential Issuance (OpenID4VCI) protocol, ensuring standardized, interoperable credential exchange across issuers and applications (see also Annex 4).
+- OpenID4VCI Compliance: This interface is implemented using the OpenID for Verifiable Credential Issuance (OpenID4VCI) protocol, ensuring standardized, interoperable credential exchange across issuers and applications (see also Annex 4).
 - Multi-AP Support: An Age Verification app can interface with any APs supporting OpenID4VCI, enabling users to obtain attestations from diverse  providers (e.g., national eID schemes, banks, or mobile operators).